Low-Income Moving Assistance Programs And Resources

-A relocation grant can be used by lower income individuals and families to partially relieve some financial burden.
+Lower-income individuals and families can use relocation assistance grants to partially relieve some of the financial burden of moving.
 These grants may be offered through private nonprofit organizations as well as through federally funded programs.
-The programs may also differ depending on where you are planning to relocate.
+The programs may differ depending on your destination.

 The Trade Adjustment Assistance Program (TAA) offers relocation allowances to those affected by job loss through the American Job Center.
 To receive these services, search through the AJC service locator to find a center near you or contact their service hotline.

 How to apply: A Petition for Trade Adjustment Assistance may be filed by a group of workers, by a company official, by one-stop delivery system operators or by partners (including state employment security agencies and dislocated worker units).
 It can also be filed by a union or other duly authorized representative of such workers on their behalf.
 For petition forms and information on how to file a petition, visit the TAA Application Process page.

 Modest Needs Grants